-These reports contain performance data and information on the Funds' holdings and operating results for the Funds' most recently completed fiscal year or half-year.
+The Funds' annual and semi-annual reports and filings on Form N-CSR contain performance data and information on the Funds' holdings and operating results for the Funds' most recently completed fiscal year or half-year, as applicable.
 The annual report also includes a discussion of the market conditions and investment strategies that significantly affected a Fund's performance during its last fiscal year.
+In the Funds' filings on Form N-CSR you will find the Funds' annual and semi-annual financial statements.